18 History Lessons Your Teacher Lied to You About

 The Thanksgiving holiday commemorates a tragedy

 Thankfully, this holiday has become one of heart-warming stories.
-Thanksgiving sure didn’t start off happy.
-According to Ramona Peters, the Mashpee Wampanoag Tribe’s Tribal Historic Preservation Officer, quoted in the Indian Country Today Media Network, President Lincoln promoted the celebration of a happy meal between the Pilgrims and Indians to create a feeling of harmony and bring together the country after the Civil War.
+Thanksgiving sure didn't start off happy.
+According to Ramona Peters, the Mashpee Wampanoag Tribe's Tribal Historic Preservation Officer, quoted in the Indian Country Today Media Network, President Lincoln promoted the celebration of a happy meal between the Pilgrims and Indians to create a feeling of harmony and bring together the country after the Civil War.
 But there was nothing harmonious about how the Thanksgiving holiday came about—the massacre of an entire Indian tribe.
 In 1636, when a murdered man was discovered in a boat in Plymouth, English Major John Mason and his soldiers blamed the Pequot Indians.
 They then killed 400 of them in retribution, including women and children.
-The Governor of the Massachusetts Bay Colony, William Newell, proclaimed: “From that day forth, shall be a day of celebration and thanks giving for subduing the Pequots.”
-Not quite the kind of thankfulness story we read about in grammar school nor great for sharing over turkey and pumpkin pie.
-Here are some more US government secrets from dark periods of our history.
+The Governor of the Massachusetts Bay Colony, William Newell, proclaimed: "From that day forth, shall be a day of celebration and thanks giving for subduing the Pequots."
+Less the kind of thankfulness story we read about in grammar school or share over turkey and pumpkin pie and more one of these disturbing historical facts you'll wish weren't really true.

 The Titanic didn't sink because it hit an iceberg